juju/docs/src/en/help-rackspace.md

 # Using the Rackspace public cloud

 Juju already has knowledge of the Rackspace cloud, so unlike previous versions there is no need to provide a specific configuration for it, it 'just works'.
-Azure will appear in the list of known clouds when you issue the command:
+Rackspace will appear in the list of known clouds when you issue the command:

 ```bash